 Joining clubs or organizations allows students to discover their passions and strengths.
 It also helps them to discover what they don’t like, which can be just as important.
 Freshman year is not too soon to begin thinking about positioning yourself for future employment.
 Club involvement helps to build resumes.
 Sometimes, busier kids do better in all areas.
 True, this isn’t so for all students, but it is for my kids and me.
 More free time does not always equal better grades.
 Being involved will require some organization and time management on the part of the student—and that’s a good thing to master as well.

-Now that we’ve established the benefits of being involved in something other than a happy hour; the question is where he/she finds the right club or organization.
-Firstly, encourage your son/daughter to explore and not settle on the first club he/she visits.
-If after a few meetings he/she realizes that this is not where his/her passion lies; he/she should move on…and try another.
+Now that we’ve established the benefits of being involved in something other than a happy hour; the question is where they find the right club or organization.
+Firstly, encourage your student to explore and not settle on the first club they visit.
+If after a few meetings they realize that this is not where their passion lies; they should move on…and try another.
 I say go with an open mind and try everything once.
 Both of my daughters were involved with Her Campus, an online blog for collegiate women.
 They met other like-minded women and got experience in their area of interest.

 My older daughter held a Director position with Gator Growl and credits her experience in that role helping her land a job right out of college (of course, the fact that some of the hiring personnel were Gators too did not hurt).
 They were both also involved with Dance Marathon.

 Holding a position with some of the organizations requires an application.
 They did not always get selected for a position; however, they did continue to attend the events and get involved at a lower level as a way to meet the student directors and perhaps get their feet in the door.